luizalabs/juggernaut/README.md

 - Linter: If You don't use [Gandalf Lint](https://github.com/SoftboxLab/gandalf-lint), you shall not pass.
 - Do you want a component pattern?
 [Get here](src/containers/Home/index.jsx)

+Why Formik?

+- Getting values in and out of form state
+- Validation and error messages
+- Handling form submission
+- Has no link to redux

+Why Axios?

+- Intercept request and response
+- Make XMLHttpRequests from the browser
+- Supports the Promise API
+- Transform request and response data
+- Cancel requests
+- Automatic transforms for JSON data
+- Client side support for protecting against XSRF

+Why Material?

+- dynamic styles generated at runtime
+- nested themes with intuitive overrides
+- reduced load time with code splitting

 ### Project structure

 - **src/assets**: Static files (images, fonts and icons);